+If A), skip to Section 5; if B), skip to Section 6; if C), skip to Section 7

+SECTION 5.
+Researcher Assessment - Statements (3 of 3)

 Please share the URLs where the statement(s) from your organisation are available:

 Was the creation of the statement(s) driven by any of the following (select all that apply):

-- □ Your organisation's leaders
+□ Your organisation's leaders

-- □ Your fellows / members
+□ Your fellows / members

-- □ Wider researcher community
+□ Wider researcher community

-- □ Government
+☐ Government

-- □ Funders
+□ Funders

-- □ Research institutions
+□ Research institutions

-- □ Donors financing your organisation
+□ Donors financing your organisation

-- Don't Know
+□ Don't Know

-- □ Other (please specify):
+□ Other (please specify):

 What was the intended impact of the statement?
 (Select all that apply)

-- □ Change assessment practices within your organisation - □ Set researcher assessment standards with members of your organisation - □ Establish or update a position in the ongoing debate on researcher assessment - □ Influence policies and practices beyond your organisation - $\Box$ Other (please specify):
+□ Change assessment practices within your organisation

+☐ Set researcher assessment standards with members of your organisation

+☐ Establish or update a position in the ongoing debate on researcher assessment

+□ Influence policies and practices beyond your organisation

+□ Other (please specify):

+SECTION 6.
+Researcher Assessment - Statements (3 of 3)

 Please upload a copy of the statement(s) directly to this survey or email to [email].
 Would you like to add any comment about the uploaded statements?

 Was the creation of the statement(s) driven by any of the following (select all that apply):

-- □ Your organisation's leadership

-- □ Your fellows / members

-- □ Wider researcher community

-- □ Government

-- □ Funders

-- □ Research institutions

-- Donors financing your organisation

-- Don't know

-- □ Other (please specify):

-What was the intended impact of the statement?
-(Select all that apply)

-- □ Change assessment practices within your organisation - □ Set researcher assessment standards with members of your organisation - □ Establish or update a position in the ongoing debate on researcher assessment - □ Influence policies and practices beyond your organisation - □ Other (please specify):

-If possible, could you provide a brief overview of the themes covered by the statement(s) you have highlighted?

-Was the creation of the statement(s) driven by any of the following (select all that apply):

-- □ Your organisation's leadership
+□ Your organisation's leadership

-- □ Your fellows / members
+□ Your fellows / members

-- □ Wider researcher community
+□ Wider researcher community

-- □ Government
+□ Government

-- □ Funders
+□ Funders

-- □ Research institutions
+□ Research institutions

-- □ Donors financing your organisation
+□ Donors financing your organisation

-- Don't know
+□ Don't know

-- □ Other (please specify):
+□ Other (please specify):

-What was the intended impact of the statement?
-(Select all that apply)

-- □ Change assessment practices within your organisation - Set researcher assessment standards with members of your organisation - Establish or update a position in the ongoing debate on researcher assessment - □ Influence policies and practices beyond your organisation - $\Box$ Other (please specify):

-SECTION 8.
-Researcher Assessment - Practices

-The following questions explore your organisation's practices when assessing researchers, for example for fellowship or membership election/selection or any other assessment that looks at researchers' profiles.

-We will address several topics, including metrics and criteria for assessment, CV formats, peer review processes, decision processes, and your overall approach to researcher assessment.

-Has your organisation discussed or implemented significant changes to assessment processes in the past three years?
+What was th e intended impact of the statement?
+(Select all that apply) Change assessment practices within your organisation Set researcher assessment standards with members of your organisation Establish or update a position in the ongoing debate on researcher assessment Influence policies and practices beyond your organisation Other (please specify): SECTION 7. .
+Researcher Assessment - Statements (3 of 3) lf possible, c have highlig could you provide a brief overview of the themes covered by the statement(s) you hted?
+Was the crea ation of the statement(s) driven by any of the following (select all that apply): Your organisation's leadership Your fellows / members Wider researcher community Government Funders Research institutions Donors financing your organisation Don't know Other (please specify): What was th e intended impact of the statement?
+(Select all that apply) Change assessment practices within your organisation Set researcher assessment standards with members of your organisation Establish or update a position in the ongoing debate on researcher assessment Influence policies and practices beyond your organisation Other (please specify): SECTION 8. .
+Researcher Assessment - Practices g questions explore your organisation's practices when assessing researchers, for fellowship or membership election/selection or any other assessment that looks at profiles. ess several topics, including metrics and criteria for assessment, CV formats, peer esses, decision processes, and your overall approach to researcher assessment.
+Has your org in the past th ganisation discussed or implemented significant changes to assessment processes nree years?
+No our assessment processes have remained largely the same